How to Recover Data after Quick Format? (2 Solutions)

 Operating System Windows, macOS, Linux Windows

-How to Perform Quick Format Recovery?
+How To Perform Quick Format Recovery?

 Steps to Recover Data From Quick Formatted Hard Drive